Camp Denali - A lifestyle, not just a summer job

 Fifty-one staff members live on-site to care for approximately seventy guests each day of our season.
 Every summer we hire 10-15 new-to-Camp-Denali staff.

-At present we are hiring two of our full-time year-round positions: Personnel Manager and Sales and Marketing Manager.
-We are also searching for a new seasonal Facilities Manager.
+In addition to seasonal staff for Summer 2020, at present, we are hiring one full-time, year-round position: Program Manager.
+We are also searching for a new extended-season (May 1-Sept 30) Facilities Manager.
 Note that year-round positions are based on-site at our remote lodges from May-September, and near the entrance of Denali National Park from October-April (~20 miles south of Healy, Alaska).
-Room and board is provided by the company for the summer months, and is the responsibility of the staff member for the winter months.
+Room and board are provided by the company for the summer months and are the responsibility of the staff member for the winter months.
 For more information, please read about each position on our website, or in the Jobs section of Coolworks!

 How do we boil down the essence of the exceptional employees we search for and hire each year at Camp Denali?
 It's a difficult task, but for starters, they exhibit these important qualities: